 Lust and Pride

 Let’s look at his life for a moment.
 The scripture tells us in Judges Chapters 13-16 the account of his conception announced by the angel of the Lord, up through his death under the rubble as he pulled down the pillars of the house of the Philistines.
 It displays for us a man who was given over to the desires of his flesh and involved himself with women he had no business marrying, nor toying with.
 Delilah, his infamous wife, ultimately was able to discover where his strength lay.
 After much prodding and testing, she was given the secret to God’s power in his life.
-The enemy works like that; Satan is relentless in pursing people to “…steal, kill and destroy.”
+The enemy works like that; Satan is relentless in pursuing people to “…steal, kill and destroy.”
 (John 10:10).

 What about you?
 Have you traded God’s secrets with the world?
 Are the words and insights God bestowed upon you at some point in your life still precious?
 Or have they become common, even to be mocked at?
 Has the name of God become vain for you, using it other than in reverence or praise?
 Are you playing games with your desires?
-Look around, you too will find yourself ultimately used as sport for the enemy’s camp.
+Look around, you too will find yourself ultimately used as sport in the enemy’s camp.

 It can be hard to understand how someone who once loved God can become someone who ends up mocking Him.
 It all happens so incrementally, many do not realize they are being lured into a trap.
 As Samson lay on Delilah’s lap, his strength was taken from him.
 He put himself in a place of being worn down and finally gave up and gave away the precious gift of God he received as a child.
 This scenario is being repeated by many who have been entrusted with gifts by God, yet are taken captive by the snare of Satan.
 “In meekness instructing those that oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth; And that they may recover themselves out of the snare of the devil, who are taken captive by him at his will.”
 2 Timothy 2:26